 Annual Financials in Millions of U.S. Dollars from 12/31/2015 to 12/31/2020

-Therefore, if we were to take the average free cash flow growth over this 5-year period, we'd get 20.87% as the estimated growth rate, which can then be applied to the most recent owners earnings figure over the next 5 or 10 years.
+Therefore, if we were to take the average FCF growth over this 5-year period, we'd get 20.87% as the estimated growth rate, which can then be applied to the most recent owners earnings figure over the next 5 or 10 years.
 The problem with this growth rate, is that it appears to be relatively high and is not a conservative figure.
 Therefore, you can apply your understanding of the business here to reduce this cash flow growth rate, use the owners earnings growth rate instead, or use the net income growth rate method below and choose from the most conservative option.

 Another option that follows the same methodology as the FCF growth, is to instead use the average net income growth rate, such as over the 5-year or 10-year period (again).
-The problem with this, is that figures on the income statement (including net income), are typically manipulated more than figures on the cash flow statement.
+The problem with this, is that numbers on the income statement (including net income), are typically manipulated more than numbers on the cash flow statement.
 However, it can still be useful in determining an appropriate growth rate for owners earnings.